 The Hagerty "Blue Chip" Index of the Automotive A-List is a stock market style index that averages the values of 25 of the most sought-after collectible automobiles of the post-war era.
-The list to the left shows the cars that make up the index, while the graph above shows this index’s average value over the past five years.
+The list below shows the cars that make up the index, while the graph to the left shows this index’s average value over the years.
 Values are for #2 condition, or “excellent” cars.

 The term "Blue Chip" at one time referred to the highest value chip at a casino.
 Since the 1920s, "blue chip" has been a stock market term for the most stable and consistent stocks.